Chagas disease is an illness caused by tiny parasites and spread by insects. The disease is common in South and Central America.

 - Enzyme-linked immunoassay (ELISA) to look for signs of infection

-- Peripheral blood smear to look for signs of infection
+- Blood smear to look for signs of infection

 The acute phase and reactivated Chagas disease should be treated.
 Infants born with the infection should also be treated.